 - The first round is a public vote, so anyone can vote for someone that has made a difference to them, in line with the characteristics described above.

-- Once all the results are collected and reviewed, the nominations are passed to current MVPs to give their thoughts on the nominees.
+- Once all the results are collected and reviewed, the nominations are passed to current Salesforce MVPs to give their thoughts on the nominees.
 Remember, it only takes one vote to get through to this stage.

-- Then MVPs are selected!
+- Finally, the MVPs are selected!

 Salesforce MVP nominations